 - From Wide Squat, bring your right arm between your knees.
 Lower your right shoulder as far under your right knee as possible, so you hug your knee with your armpit as you reach your right forearm around your back with your palm facing your body.

 - Reach your left arm up as high as you can, bend your elbow and bring the back of your left palm to your lower back.

-- Try to have the right fingers tough the left.
+- Try to have the right fingers touch the left.
 If they're close enough, hold your left wrist with your right hand, with the left palm facing behind you.